dotnet/coreclr/Documentation/Profiling/ReJIT on Attach.md

 * Adding a virtual method to an existing type
 * Adding a field to an existing type

-Anything not listed in either of these areas is untested and should not be assumed to work
+Anything not listed as either legal or illegal is untested and should not be assumed to work.